‘Visible consistency with visible kindness allows exceptional behaviour to flourish’

 These values are used consistently across the school and children are taught through assemblies, themed curriculum and PSHCE lessons how to demonstrate these values at different ages and in different places, in and out of school.
 All classrooms have the values displayed and they are regularly referred to as part of the children’s learning.
 Children should always be praised for demonstrating the core values.

-The school values and stop, think, do should be used by all adults to support children to make the right behaviour choices.
+The school values should be used by all adults to support children to make the right behaviour choices.
 If a child has not shown good behaviour choices the language of the values should be used to help the child reflect on and improve their future behaviour.

 PROMOTING POSITIVE BEHAVIOUR

 Good behaviour must be role modelled and promoted by all staff at all times.
 Around school children should be given regular, specific praise for excellent behaviour.
-Our school reward system is Value gems.
+Our school reward system are Dojo's.
 The reward system is designed to celebrate and encourage the skills and traits that are needed for children to develop a positive attitude towards their learning and development and to support them to become responsible members of the school community.
-The children need to work together as a class to collect as many gems as they can, encouraging collaboration and positive relationships.
+The children need to work together as a class to collect as many Dojos's as they can, encouraging collaboration and positive relationships.

 Supporting children to reflect on their own behaviour